niharika2810/ToastHandler/README.md

 # ToastHandler
 Reference from [StackOverFlow](https://stackoverflow.com/questions/51532449/fatal-exception-android-view-windowmanagerbadtokenexception-unable-to-add-wind)

-An Android library wrapper for handling Toast BadTokenException happening on Android API level 25 and showing Toast smoothly on All Android versions.
+An Android library wrapper over ToastCompat[https://github.com/PureWriter/ToastCompat] for handling Toast BadTokenException happening on Android API level 25 and showing Toast smoothly on All Android versions.
+(Handling some memory leaks and changed to Kotlin with Custom Lint added)

 Please refer this [blog](https://proandroiddev.com/how-i-resolved-windowmanager-badtokenexception-for-toast-handleshow-2308203ebb91) for more details and findings.